-On November 28, 2022, the Company announced the signing of an option agreement (the "Anatacau Option") with Osisko Baie-James General Partnership ("Osisko GP"), an affiliated entity of ODEV to acquire a 90% interest in the Anatacau Property.
-The Anatacau Property package contains a total of 704 claims (37,058 ha).
-This property is accessible year-round and is located near KM 381 on the Billy Diamond Highway (a camp managed by the Société de développement de la Baie-James), and the west block of this property is adjacent to Allkem's James Bay Lithium Deposit, which is host to a 40.3Mt Indicated Mineral Resource Estimate grading 1.4% Li2O and Reserves of 37.2Mt grading 1.3% Li2O (for more details, see Allkem December 21, 2021 Feasibility Study).
-Drilling in 2018 intersected spodumene mineralization near the Anatacau Property boundary (MRNQ assessment files, GM 71028).
+On November 28, 2022, the Company announced the signing of an option agreement (the "Anatacau Option") with Osisko GP to acquire a 90% interest in the Anatacau Property.
+The Anatacau Property package (704 claims, 37,058 ha) is accessible year-round and located near KM 381 on the Billy Diamond Highway (a camp managed by the Société de développement de la Baie-James), and the west block of this property is adjacent to Allkem's James Bay Lithium Deposit.
+Allkem's drilling in 2018 intersected spodumene mineralization near the Anatacau Property boundary (MRNQ assessment files, GM 71028).

-December 5, 2022, Brunswick Exploration announced the expansion of the Anatacau Option (the "Expanded Option Agreement") to also acquire a 90% interest in the PLEX Project which is located along the same fault structure that hosts Patriot Battery Metals Inc.'s Corvette lithium project.
-The PLEX Project package contains 375 claims (19,175 ha).
-This property is accessible year-round and located near the Trans-Taiga highway, providing access to the La Grande-4 hydroelectric complex.
+On December 5, 2022, Brunswick Exploration announced the expansion of the Anatacau Option (the "Expanded Option Agreement") to acquire a 90% interest in the PLEX Property which is located along the same fault structure that hosts Patriot Battery Metals' Corvette Project.
+The PLEX Property package (375 claims, 19,175 ha) is accessible year-round and located near the Trans-Taiga highway, providing access to the La Grande-4 hydroelectric complex.
 This project is situated approximately 75 km west of the Corvette Project, along the La Grande shear zone which is host to the entire Corvette lithium trend.
 Compilation work by the Company has identified over 100 individual pegmatite outcrops and numerous pegmatite dykes on this project of varying length, including one pegmatite dyke measuring 1.7 km strike length.
 The latter was intersected in multiple drill holes by previous gold explorers between 2007 and 2014 but was only superficially described in drill logs and not assayed for LCT mineralization; the longest drill intersection of pegmatite measured 103 m in length (MRNF assessment files GM 63465 and GM 68914).